therapy

 Relationships, no matter how strong, can face difficulties.
 Whether you're navigating communication challenges, trust issues, or shifting dynamics, couples therapy can help you both gain clarity, deepen connection, and foster meaningful change in your relationship.

-I work with couples of all genders and relationship structures, including LGBTQIA+ and non-traditional relationships.
+I work with couples of all genders and relationship structures, including LGBTQI+ and non-traditional relationships.
 My approach is supportive and collaborative—helping each partner feel heard and understood, without judgment.

 Together, we can explore: